-Restoration treatments used during this project were designed by Bill Zeedyk, well-known restoration expert and co-author of the book, Let the Water do the Work: Induced Meandering, an Evolving Method for Restoring Incised Channels (2014), and Shawn Conner, BIO-Logic, Inc. The treatments are intended to restore hydrologic and ecological function of streams by raising the water table, re-connecting the channel to the floodplain, restoring livestock and wildlife compacted trails and increasing native wetland plant cover at priority sites in the Upper Gunnison Basin.
+Restoration treatments used during this project were designed by Bill Zeedyk, well-known restoration expert and co-author of the book, Let the Water do the Work: Induced Meandering, an Evolving Method for Restoring Incised Channels (2014), and Shawn Conner, ecologist and restoration specialist with BIO-Logic, Inc. The treatments are intended to restore hydrologic and ecological function of streams by raising the water table, re-connecting the channel to the floodplain, restoring livestock and wildlife compacted trails and increasing native wetland plant cover at priority sites in the Upper Gunnison Basin.
 The structures help to capture sediments, hold/spread water, allow water to percolate beyond compacted areas, enabling wetland plant species to expand.
-See Appendix B for descriptions of sites and treatments.
+See Appendix C for descriptions of sites and treatments.

-Restoration techniques include grade control structures (one rock dams, sod dams and low water crossings), flow dispersal structures (media lunas, low water crossings, plug and spread structures, filter dams) and headcut control structures (Zuni bowls, rock rundowns, laybacks and log and fabric structures) following methods of Zeedyk and Clothier (2014).
+Restoration techniques include grade control structures (one rock dam, sod dam and low water crossing), flow dispersal structures (media luna, low water crossing, plug and spread structure, filter dam) and headcut control structures (Zuni bowl, rock rundowns, layback, log and fabric structure) following methods of Zeedyk and Clothier (2014).
 Most of the structures are built out of rock, but several other techniques were used depending on site conditions, e.g., drift fences are used to reduce trailing and soil compaction by livestock and wildlife.
-See Figure 1 for diagrams of selected structures used in this project.
+See Figure 2 for diagrams of selected structures used in this project.

 The team also experimented with the "plug and spread" structure, a relatively new technique built with a bulldozer and a skid steer, to reduce channel incision, restore hydrologic connectivity with adjacent wet meadows, and hold and spread water across meadows.
 This technique can be used in areas where transporting rock is not practical or where channel incision is so deep that hand-built rock structures are not feasible.
-These structures are most effective in low gradient systems with wide floodplains and can restore more acres of former wetland with a small number of structures (Zeedyk, 2015).
+These structures are most effective in low gradient systems with wide floodplains and broad valleys, as they can restore more acres of former wetland with a small number of structures (Zeedyk, 2015).
 The team also used hardened low water crossings and/or re-grading roads to harvest water using Zeedyk's methods for low-standard rural roads (2006).

 Over the 2016 field season, the team built a total of 385 structures at six priority sites, using 14 different types of structures.
 The most widely used structure was the one rock dam, but rock rundowns and rock mulches were commonly used structures, depending on the sites.
-Most of the work was focused on Sage Hen Gulch, (148 structures) followed by Redden Ranch (97).
-The team maintained or expanded rock structures built in 2012 to increase their effectiveness by adding a second layer of rock at Redden Ranch.
-See Table 2 for summary of structures built in 2016 by priority site and Appendix A for site maps with locations of restoration structures.
+Most of the work was focused on Sage Hen Gulch, (148 structures) followed by Private Ranch at West Flat Top (97).
+The team maintained or expanded rock structures built in 2012 to increase their effectiveness by adding a second layer of rock at the Private Ranch at West Flat Top.
+See Table 4 for summary of structures built in 2016 by priority site and Appendix A for site maps with locations of restoration structures.
+See Appendix F (the last appendix due to size of table) for total number of structures built between 2014-2016 (period of funding from BLM) relative to the number of structures completed over the life of the project (2012-2016).

-Most of the rock structures were built by Western Colorado Conservation Corps (WCCC), Youth Conservation Corps (YCC), and student volunteers from Western State Colorado University organized by the Wildlands Restoration Volunteers (WRV).
+Most of the rock structures were built by Western Colorado Conservation Corps (WCCC), USFS Youth Conservation Corps (YCC), students from Western State Colorado University and Gunnison High School, community volunteers, agency partners, and many others organized by the Wildlands Restoration Volunteers (WRV), along with the project team members.

-Figure 1.
+Figure 2.
 Selected restoration structures used in this project designed by Bill Zeedyk.
 Sources: Zeedyk (2014), Zeedyk (2015) and Sponholtz and Anderson (2010).